 So if you like a mild blue go for the Gorgonzola or Danish Blue.
 Or if you’re a lover of a sharp Blue Cheese then give Queso de Cabrales a try.

-Tips on Making the Best Restaurant Style Alfredo Sauce
+Tips for Making the Best Alfredo Sauce

 Use freshly grated Parmesan.
 Don’t opt for the canned dry crumbles!
 You’ll find fresh grated Parm in the cheese section, we buy it in blocks and hand grate, but you can also buy pre-grated in a bag such as Sargento, just be sure it’s a good quality.